-In order to save power and conserve battery life, Windows 10 computers are designed to automatically go into sleep mode after a set period of inactivity.
+In order to conserve battery life and save power, Windows 10 computers are designed to automatically go into sleep mode after a set period of inactivity.

-If Sleep Mode is not working on your computer and it is staying awake all the time and never goes into sleep mode, the problem is likely to be due to Power Settings on your computer.
+If Sleep Mode is not working on your computer and it is staying awake all the time, the problem is most likely due to change in Power Settings on your computer.

-In certain cases, the problem of Windows 10 not going into sleep mode could also be due to an external device or an open program, preventing the computer from going into sleep mode.
+In certain cases, the problem of computer not going into sleep mode could also be due to an external device or an open program, preventing the computer from going into sleep mode.

 1. Check Power & Sleep Settings

-Follow the steps below to check “Power & Sleep” settings on your computer and make sure that your computer is to go to sleep after a reasonable period of inactivity.
+The first step would be to take a look at “Power & Sleep” settings on your computer and make sure that the computer is set to go into sleep mode after a reasonable period of inactivity.

-A quick way to fix the problem of Windows 10 not going into sleep mode is to Restore Default Power Saving Settings on your computer.
+A quick way to fix the problem of computer not going into sleep mode is to Restore Default Power Saving Settings on your computer.

-1. Go to Settings > System > select Power & Sleep in the left-pane.
+Go to Settings > System > select Power & Sleep in the left-pane.
 In the right-pane, scroll down and click on Additional Power Settings Link.

-2. On the next screen, click on Change Plan Settings option, located next to the current or active Power Plan on your computer.
+On the next screen, click on Change Plan Settings option, located next to the current or active Power Plan on your computer.

-Once default Power Settings are enabled, your computer should go into sleep mode.
+Once the default Power Settings are enabled, your computer should go into sleep mode.

 4. Disconnect External Devices

-The problem of Windows 10 not going into sleep mode is also known to be caused by external device attached to your computer.
+As mentioned above, the problem of Windows 10 not going into sleep mode is also known to be caused by external device attached to the computer.

 Devices like Camera, External Hard Drives, Microphone and other USB connected devices might be preventing your computer from going into Sleep Mode.

-Except for Keyboard and Mouse, remove all other USB connected devices and restart your computer.
+Except for the Keyboard and Mouse, remove all other USB connected devices and restart your computer.

 5. Check for Programs